Shot in the dark: Early Covid-19 vaccine efficacy explained

 Details from the Russian trial are unclear, without access to its protocol.

-Read: WHO in talks with Russian institute on Sputnik V Covid-19 vaccine

-How do these results stack up to other drugs or vaccines for other illnesses?
+How do these results stack up to other drugs, or vaccines for other illness?

 In normal drug trials, for diseases like terminal cancer, benefits of new medicines may be less apparent, with survival benefits of just a few months sometimes revolutionary for patients at death's door.